 Call your nearest county extension office for more information.
 Let Colorado State University Extension help you to improve the quality of life for your family and your community.

 Colorado Revised Statutes Title 23, Article 34 outlines the objectives of CSU Extension, “The objectives of the service’s programs shall continue to be the dissemination of information to the people of this state in order to assist them in applying the results of scientific research and technological developments, as well as lessons from practical experience to the solution of individual, family and community problems, drawing on relevant knowledge from various fields, including but not limited to agriculture, natural resources, home economics, nutrition, health, citizenship, and community and economic development.”

 This act goes on to outline the authority to accomplish the purposes of the article.
-These include, under (e), “development of interstate and multi county administrative or program arrangements, memoranda of understanding and agreements to achieve state extension objectives.”
+These include, under (e), “development of interstate and multi county administrative or program arrangements, memorandum of understanding and agreements to achieve state extension objectives.”